Jebux01/Software-Engineer-Exam/README.md

 pip3 install django-cors-headers
 pip3 install drf-yasg

+change the parameters of the database connection in the settings.py file

 move to the folder where we have downloaded the project and migrate the changes